The coalition's deficit reduction plan has increased the overall tax burden on the poor, says new study.

 “We know that the coalition government has sought to achieve deficit reduction primarily through spending cuts, which hit the poorest hardest.
 But it is clear the portion of deficit reduction enabled by tax increases also has an increasingly regressive character.”

-You can read the report in full here.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+You can read the report in full here.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.